welashry/CEBD1160_Project/README.md

 - opportunity (diabetes data set )
 - challenge ( our challenge is to  predict diabetes)
 - action (we will solve this problem by using a machine learning model with a pproporiate algorithm "DT Classifier")
-- resolution (using "DT Classifier")
+- resolution (using "DT Classifier" and "Logistic Regression")

 ### Introduction
 Diabetes dataset which is a Ten baseline variables + new veriable"Outcome", age, sex, body mass index, average blood pressure